Archive for the ‘Boro’ Category

 Religion in the 5 boroughs of NYC

-Boro sub categories : Bronx, Morris Park-Pelham, Brooklyn, Bedford-Stuyvesant, Bushwick, Crown Heights, East New York, Flatbush, Park Slope, Red Hook, Sunset Park, Williamsburg-Greenpoint, Manhattan, East Harlem, Harlem, Lower East Side East Village, Upper East Side, Washington Heights, West Village, Queens, Astoria-Long Island CIty, Elmhurst, Flushing, Jackson Heights, Jamaica and S.I.
+Boro sub categories : Bronx, Highbridge, Morris Park-Pelham, Morrisania, Brooklyn, Bay Ridge, Bedford-Stuyvesant, Boro Park, Brighton Beach, Bushwick, Crown Heights, Downtown, Downtown Brooklyn, East New York, Flatbush, Park Slope, Red Hook, Sunset Park, Williamsburg-Greenpoint, Manhattan, Downtown, East Harlem, Harlem, Lower East Side East Village, Midtown, Upper East Side, Upper West Side, Wall Street, Washington Heights, West Harlem, West Village, Queens, Astoria-Long Island CIty, Elmhurst, Flushing, Jackson Heights, Jamaica, Woodside-Sunnyside-Hunters Point, Religion world news and S.I.

 Billie Holiday wrote her song “God bless the child” with Arthur Herzog, Jr. in the same year that Helen Levitt took this Harlem photo.

 Martin Luther King, Jr.’s appearance at Billy Graham’s 1957 evangelistic crusade in NYC infuriated segregationists.

 After the War of Revolution in 1776, a battle-tested cohort of African American and White faith-based leaders developed an ardor for extending freedom.

 The slavocrats won and the baptism of slaves ceased.
 For the first time, commercial values in Manhattan trumped faith and moral values.

 The anti-slavery theologians often referred to slavery as “theft of humans” and a violation of the eighth of the Ten Commandments.
 But the slavocrats gained more elite supporters than did the theologians of freedom.